anatoliifrolov/postgres-cxx-client/README.md

 }
 ```
 You can cast the field to arithmetic type, but the rules are quite strict.
-In particular the following is prohibited:
+In particular, the following is prohibited:
 - loss of precision (casting from floating point value to integral one and vice versa);
 - narrowing (casting larger type to smaller);
 - underflow (reading negative values into variables of unsigned types).

-Lets look how those three cases may appear in code:
+Let’s look how those three cases may appear in code:
 ```cpp
 void resultBadCast(Connection& conn) {
     auto const res = conn.exec("SELECT -1::BIGINT").valid();